coreygirard/harbor/README.md

 of potential layout options or non-standard formatting choices*
 - **Favor clarity over speed:** *The purpose here is mainly to provide ease of use.
 Simple rules, easily remembered, beat clever tricks that squeeze a few microseconds out of compile time.
 At least in this use case.
-Harbor is for when you value your own time above computation time.*harbor: readme/how/outline
+Harbor is for when you value your own time above computation time.*

 Each line in the `OUTLINE` section without indentation denotes a file.
 The form is `aaa: bbb`, where `aaa` is the nickname for the file, and `bbb` is the actual filename to use when saving